 Lamartiniere’s fears were justified, as the judge reversed his previous decision and had him taken into custody.
 According to Lamartiniere’s sister, he is now in a crowded holding cell with 18 other men, awaiting transfer to another facility.

 Lamartiniere faces up to 400 years in prison when he’s sentenced in March – 20 years for each count – but is likely to get less under federal sentencing guidelines.
-It’s also possible he could be freed on bail again, pending his appeal.
+He could also be freed on bail again, pending his appeal.

-As he awaited trial, Lamartiniere became active in the pain community, giving advice and encouragement to patients unable to find good pain care.
-Beau Brindley, Lamartiniere’s defense attorney, told jurors during closing arguments that he prescribed drugs in “good faith” to people he believed were in real pain.
+As he awaited trial, Lamartiniere became active in the pain community, advising and encouraging patients unable to find good pain care.
+During closing arguments, Beau Brindley, Lamartiniere’s defense attorney, told jurors that he prescribed drugs in “good faith” to people he believed were in real pain.

 So far the high court’s decision has had a mixed impact on other doctors in similar situations.
 Earlier this month, Dr. Lesley Pompy was acquitted by a Michigan jury of charges that he illegally distributed opioids and committed health care fraud.
 The charges stemmed from an investigation of Pompy that began in 2016.